Salads during Pregnancy – Which are Safe?

 Salad Recipes for Pregnant Women

-Here are some delicious salad recipes that you can prepare that are easy, healthy and delicious:
+Here are some delicious recipes for pregnancy and salad ideas that you can prepare that are easy, healthy and delicious:

 1. Chicken and Arugula Salad